brian-ogrady/qdrant-hybrid-pipeline-example/README.md

 All embeddings will be generated using `fastembed` and `sentence-transformers`.
 We will also be leveraging the Python package I created, `qdrant-hybrid-pipeline`, which is imported via `hybrid_search` (I need to change that name).

+## Implementation Notes & Performance Considerations

+* **Functionality:**
+  * The pipeline successfully implements the required hybrid search (dense, sparse, late-interaction), leverages Qdrant's query API, handles multi-tenancy via partitioning, uses Binary Quantization for dense vectors, and is demonstrated with a 1M record dataset setup via Docker Compose with the specified cluster configuration (2 nodes, 3 shards, replication=2).
+* **Performance:** During testing on Apple Silicon (MPS), a performance bottleneck was observed during the ingestion phase, primarily related to the late-interaction embeddings (ColBERT via `fastembed`).
+    * Initial tests with `fastembed` for dense embeddings also showed slower performance on MPS compared to `sentence-transformers`, so the latter was used for the dense model in the final example (`wiki_cohere.py`).
+    * The `Qdrant/bm25` sparse model was chosen for its speed, adding minimal latency compared to alternatives like SPLADE which proved significantly slower.
+    * The ColBERT model inference via `fastembed` remains the main contributor to the ingestion time in the provided example (`wiki_cohere.py`).
+Investigation into alternative ColBERT libraries (`pylate`, `ragatouille`, `colbert-ai`) revealed dependency or maintenance issues.
+* **Focus:** The priority for this assignment was placed on demonstrating the correct architectural implementation and usage of Qdrant's features as specified, using readily available and functional library components.
+Further performance optimization for specific hardware (like MPS) would be a subsequent step in a production scenario.

 ### Execution

 `chmod +x run_pipeline.sh`